mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 ### Special Arguments

-The arguments `qualifiers` and `usePhysicalPseudoTempTable` is provided this operation.
+The arguments `qualifiers` and `usePhysicalPseudoTempTable` is provided on this operation.

-The argument `qualifiers` is used to define the qualifier fields to be used in the operation.
+The `qualifiers` is used to define the qualifier fields to be used in the operation.
 It usually refers to the `WHERE` expression of SQL Statements.
 If not given, the primary key (or identity) field will be used.

-The argument `usePhysicalPseudoTempTable` is used to define whether a physical pseudo-table will be created during the operation.
+The `usePhysicalPseudoTempTable` is used to define whether a physical pseudo-table will be created during the operation.
 By default, a temporary table (ie: `#TableName`) is used.

 ### Caveats